tomplex/meridian/README.md

 cd /tmp/spatialindex-src-1.8.5 && ./configure; make; make install
 ```

-On Linux, you might be to run `ldconfig` afterwards to ensure that the `rtree` python library can find the library correctly.
+On Linux, you might need to run `ldconfig` afterwards to ensure that the `rtree` python library can find the library correctly.

 If you use docker, there are images with all dependencies and the latest version of `meridian` pre-installed available on [docker hub](https://hub.docker.com/r/tomplex/meridian-base/).